Ionatana Ionatana

-Ionatana Ionatana, CVO OBE CPM (5 November 1938 – 8 December 2000), was a political figure from the Pacific nation of Tuvalu.
+Ionatana Ionatana (5 November 1938 – 8 December 2000) was a political figure from the Pacific nation of Tuvalu.
 He represented the constituency of Funafuti in the Parliament of Tuvalu.
-He was the fifth Prime Minister of Tuvalu from 27 April 1999 until his death on 8 December 2000.
+He was the fifth prime minister, and foreign minister, from 27 April 1999 until his death on 8 December 2000.

 Background

 He joined the police and rose to become the chief of police in 1976.
 In 1977 he was appointed the government secretary and adviser to the cabinet.
 On 26 April 1979, he was appointed as the ambassador to the United States (non-resident).

 Ionatana was elected to Parliament in the 1981 Tuvalu general election.
 Ionatana was noted for his republican leanings.

 He held three portfolios in the second government of Bikenibeu Paeniu (1996 to 1998): the Minister for Health, Women and Community Affairs; Minister for Education and Culture; and the Minister for Tourism, Trade and Commerce; and after the 1998 election he retained the first 2 portfolios in the 3rd government of Paeniu.